hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/_index.md

 ### Duration

 **1-2 hours** depending on your level of experience.
-We'll speed up implementation by providing deployment templates to automate the build.
+We'll speed this up by providing deployment templates to automate the build.

 When you're ready to begin, click the button below and hold on to your hat!